 Monitoring of tacrolimus blood levels in conjunction with other laboratory and clinical parameters is considered an essential aid to transplant patient management.
 During the immediate post-operative period, trough blood concentrations should be measured every 1-3 days.
 Tacrolimus doses are usually reduced in the post-transplant period.
 In patients with hepatic or renal dysfunction, or in those receiving or discontinuing concomitant interacting medications, more intensive monitoring may be required, since tacrolimus clearance may be affected under each of these circumstances.
 More frequent monitoring may also be required in patients early after transplantation since it is at this time patients experience the highest risk of rejection.
-Blood concentration monitoring is not a replacement for renal and liver function monitoring and tissue biopsies.
-Following discharge from the hospital, the frequency of patient monitoring will decrease with time post-transplant.
+Blood concentration monitoring is not a replacement for renal and liver function monitoring will decrease with time post-transplant.

 Although there is a lack of direct correlation between tacrolimus levels and drug efficacy, data from Phase II and III studies of kidney and liver transplant patients has shown an increasing incidence of adverse events with increasing trough blood concentrations.
-Most stable patients are maintained with 12 hour trough whole blood levels of 5 to 20 ng/mL.
+Most stable patients are maintained with 12 hours trough whole blood levels of 5 to 20 ng/mL.
 Long-term post-transplant patients often are maintained at the low end of this target range.

-Two methods are available for the assay of tacrolimus: 1) microparticle enzyme immuno assay (MEIA) and 2) enzyme-linked immuno sorbent assay (ELISA).
+Two methods are available for the assay of tacrolimus: 1) microparticle enzyme immunoassay (MEIA) and 2) enzyme-linked immunosorbent assay (ELISA).
 Both methods use the same monoclonal antibody for the tacrolimus parent compound.
 Whole blood is the matrix of choice and specimens should be collected into tubes containing ethylene diamine tetraacetic acid (EDTA) anti-coagulant.
 Heparin anti-coagulation is not recommended because of the tendency to form clots on storage.
-Samples which are not analyzed immediately should be stored in a refrigerator and assayed within 3 days; if samples are to be kept longer, they should be deep frozen at -20 °C for up to 12 months.
+Samples which are not analyzed immediately should be stored in a refrigerator and assayed within 3 days; if samples are to be kept longer, they should be deep frozen at $-20^{\circ}$ C for up to 12 months.

-Data from the U.S. and European Phase III studies indicate that trough concentrations of tacrolimus in whole blood, as measured by $IMx^{\textcircled{R}}$ , were most variable during the first week of dosing.
+Data from the U.S. and European Phase III studies indicate that trough concentrations of tacrolimus in whole blood, as measured by $IMx^{(R)}$ , were most variable during the first week of dosing.
 During the first three months, 80% of the patients maintained trough concentrations between 7 - 20 ng/mL, and then between 5 - 15 ng/mL, through one year.